MorganSeltzer000/SmallNetwork/README.md

 .....
 ......
 ```
 - main.go: This is the main executable file that contains all code.
 It contains the following functions.
+  - main: This parses the config file and command-line arguments (see below paragraph), and calls listener and unicast_send in goroutines
+  - listener: This creates a server on the port specified in the config file, and accepts the connections.
+  - reader: This reads the message from the connection.
+This is in a separate function so listener can accept simultaneous connections without blocking to read.
+  - unicast_recieve: This prints out the message, including the current time for the user to see the delay between the send time in one process and the recieve time in another
+  - unicast_send: This sends the message to the specified destination with the specified message

 The program can be started by running in the following
 - Open 2 or more terminals: Since we are simulating a network traffic, we probably want to see connections between more than 2 nodes.